Asa Ando

-Asa Ando (安藤 麻, Andō Asa) is a Japanese alpine ski racer.
-Ando specializes in the technical events of Slalom and Giant slalom.
+Asa Ando (安藤 麻, Andō Asa) is a Japanese alpine ski racer who specializes in the technical events of slalom and giant slalom.
 Ando made her World Cup debut on 25 October 2014.

 Career

-Ando made her World Cup debut on 25 October 2014 in the Sölden Giant slalom, and she failed to qualify for the second run, finishing in 32nd place.
+Ando made her World Cup debut on 25 October 2014 in the Sölden giant slalom, but failed to qualify for the second run, finishing in 32nd place.
 She competed for Japan at the FIS Alpine World Ski Championships 2017 in St. Moritz, Switzerland.
-She finished 35th in the Giant slalom and failed to finish the first run of the Slalom.
+She finished 35th in the giant slalom and failed to finish the first run of the slalom.